Warhammer 40,000: Dawn of War

-Warhammer 40,000: Dawn of War is a military science fiction real-time strategy video game developed by Relic Entertainment and based on Games Workshop's tabletop wargame Warhammer 40,000.
+Warhammer 40,000: Dawn of War is a military science fiction real-time strategy video game developed by Relic Entertainment and based on Games Workshop's miniature wargame Warhammer 40,000.
 It was released by THQ on September 20, 2004 in North America and on September 24 in Europe.

+As a series, Warhammer 40,000: Dawn of War has sold more than 7 million copies worldwide as of January 2013.

 Three expansion packs have been released: Winter Assault in 2005, Dark Crusade in 2006, and Soulstorm in 2008.
-Its first sequel, Dawn of War II was released in February 2009.
-Another sequel, Dawn of War III, was released in April 2017.

-As a series, Warhammer 40,000: Dawn of War has sold more than 7 million copies worldwide as of January 2013.
+A remastered version of the game and its three expansions, titled Warhammer 40,000: Dawn of War - Definitive Edition, was released on August 14, 2025.
+The game has three sequels: Dawn of War II (2009), Dawn of War III (2017), and Dawn of War IV (2026).

 Gameplay

 Gameplay is initially focused on capturing and holding strategic locations on the battlefield.
 These control points are captured by infantry squads and provide resources to construct additional units and buildings or unlock certain units in an army's tech tree.
 Battles are won either by holding a certain number of control points for a period of time or by destroying all of the opposing armies' HQ structures.
 A number of special conditions are available to choose from to customize matches.